spring-ai-playground

 agent · dynamic

 Equips itself with the right tools on demand via `toolSearchTool`, scaling to your whole toolbox.
+A brand-new chat opens with this preset by default.

 **Tools** dynamic discovery (`toolSearchTool`)